 Three engineers volunteered, Alexei Ananenko (who knew where the valves were), Valeri Bezpalov, and, Boris Baranov, whose job was to hold a submersible light.
 Their light failed almost immediately, and they were forced to proceed in darkness, often underwater, to find the valves.
 The sluice gates opened, and the water was drained.
 All of them returned to the surface and according to Ananenko, their colleagues jumped for joy when they heard they had managed to open the valves.
-Despite their good condition after completion of the task, all of them suffered from radiation sickness, and later died.
-Some sources claim incorrectly that they died at the plant.

 With the bubbler pool gone, a meltdown was less likely to produce a powerful steam explosion.
 To do so, the molten core would now have to reach the water table below the reactor.
 To reduce the likelihood of this, it was decided to freeze the earth beneath the reactor, which would also stabilise the foundations.
 Using oil drilling equipment, the injection of liquid nitrogen began on 4 May.
 It was estimated that 25 metric tons of liquid nitrogen per day would be required to keep the soil frozen at −100 °C. This idea was soon scrapped and the room where the cooling system would have been installed was filled with concrete.